triestpa/Atlas-Of-Thrones/docker/README.md

 - Secure endpoints using a reverse proxy SSL terminator, and generate automated certs with letsencrypt.
 - Put services behind a resiliant load balancer with KA.
 - The DB and cache services are not scalable, Redis and Postgis need to have logic for clustering.
-- Tranfer everything into a cloud ready template like cloudformation, terraform, ansible.
+- Transfer everything into a cloud-ready template like cloudformation, terraform, ansible.